CompCodeHub/mern-stack-shopping-cart/README.md

 - **Cloud Image Storing** - The app uses cloudinary as an image storage for product images.
 - **Shopping Cart** - Customers can save products to their cart for buying later.
 - **Coupons** - Customers are able to get coupons to get discounts on their purchases.
-- **Order Processing** - Customers can keep track of their delivered or cancelled orders and are able to reoder with just one click.
+- **Order Processing** - Customers can keep track of their delivered or cancelled orders and are able to reorder with just one click.
 - **Reviews** - Only genuine customers who have purchased a product are able to review it.
 - **Notifications** - Customers or admins can be alerted of their actions whenever there is an important change on the app.